kyrose/cyberbellum/_notes/art--symbol-circle.md

 ---
+type: art_note
+alias: symbol-circle
+created: 2021-01-16
-lastmod: 2021-01-16T19:16:14
+lastmod: 2021-01-16
 title: Symbolism of the circle
-summary: "Without beginning, without end, without direction: perfection"
+summary: 'Without beginning, without end, without direction: perfection'
 tags: art, symbols
 ---

+# Symbolism of the circle

 Without beginning, without end, without direction (isotropic).
 A completeness which subsumes all space and time.

-Democracy, [[anarchy]], an assembly of equals.
+Democracy, [[anarchism]], an assembly of equals.
 The council circle, the round table.[^0]

 ## In the form of a halo
 Dark halo.
 "Zone of light."